cozy/cozy.github.io/docs/install/manual.arch.md

   fs:
     url: file://localhost/var/lib/cozy
 ```
-If you decide to create another folder don’t forget to allow Cozy user to write inside this folder.
+If you decide to create another folder don’t forget to allow the cozy user to write inside this folder.

 ## Configuration

 ### NGinx

-Let’s assume you want to host a server on `mycozy.tld` with a self-signed certificate, the next step show you how to configure Nginx as a reverse-proxy in front of Cozy.
+Let’s assume you want to host a server on `mycozy.tld` with a self-signed certificate, the next steps show you how to configure Nginx as a reverse-proxy in front of Cozy.

 ```shell
 # Initialize variables with default values for configuration